tlanettepollard/Planet-Facts-Site-w-Vanilla-JS/codenotes.md

 ### 10/23/2021

 Finally back to working on my project.
 Now I'm trying to style my pages.
+I'm using a mix of flex and grid on some of my page sections.